davodey/davidodey/_posts/blog/javascript/2015-12-07-writing-a-basic-jquery-plugin.markdown

 }( jQuery ));
 {% endhighlight %}

-Now whenever we need to refer to the unit of measurement in our code we can use: <code class="highlighter-rouge">settings.tempUnits</code>, which will return the value passed into <code class="highlighter-rouge">$.fn.avgWeather.defaults</code>.
+Now, whenever we need to refer to the unit of measurement in our code we can use: <code class="highlighter-rouge">settings.tempUnits</code>, which will return the value passed into <code class="highlighter-rouge">$.fn.avgWeather.defaults</code>.
 We will also be able to pass the options when calling the method in our markup, making it even more flexible.

 {: data-snap-ignore="true"}{% highlight javascript %}
 $(".getTemp").avgWeather({